danny1461/PHP-Vue-Loader/Readme.md

 Has basic functionality to process *.vue files and output them as batched `<style>` and `<script>` tags.

+Please end your script tags with `export default` or `return`.
+The `export default`s will be converted to a return statement so make sure you've defined everything else you need above.

 ## Caveats
  - Use `v-on` syntax in favor of `@`.
 The `@` is not a valid attribute character and will not be read by the parser
  - Use `v-slot` syntax in favor of `#`.
 Just like the `@`, `#` is skipped by the parser